What the Research Shows

 Bottom Line

-Training frequency matters less than total weekly volume.
+For most lifters, total weekly volume matters more than how it is distributed across the week.
 Whether you hit chest once with 15 sets or three times with 5 sets each, muscle growth is similar.

 Pick the approach that fits your schedule and you'll actually stick to.
 Give it 8–12 weeks before evaluating.

 For most people: Start with full-body 3x/week or upper/lower 4x/week.
-Progress to PPL or other advanced splits as your training capacity increases.
+Progress to a Push Pull Legs (PPL) split or other advanced splits as your training capacity increases.
+The Training Science course explains how to structure these decisions as you advance.

 References